Chocobozzz/PeerTube/README.md

 - [X] Remove the video
 - [X] List the videos
 - [X] Search a video name (local index)
-- [X] View the video in an HTML5 page with webtorrent
+- [X] View the video in an HTML5 page with WebTorrent
 - [ ]  Manage user accounts
   - [ ] Inscription
   - [X] Connection